requireiot/MyVoiceBox/README.md

 ## License

-The code and schematics I created for this project are under an MIT license, see [LICENSE.txt](LICENSE.txt).
+The code and schematics I created for this project are under th eMozilla Public License, see [LICENSE.txt](LICENSE.txt).
 Folder `components/` contains libraries cloned from other repositories, which may be under a different license, see each folder for more details.